On behalf of the faculty and administration of the School of Pharmacy, I would like

 skills, you will have the opportunity develop your problem solving skills and ability

-developing a research manuscript, and presenting findings at a professional meeting.
+developing a research manuscript, and presenting the findings at a state-wide professional

-The year ahead of you will be a busy year, but I am confident that you will greatly
+The year ahead of you will be very busy, but I am confident that you will greatly

 benefit from your residency program.
 The future of clinical practice depends on quality

-trained practitioners, and completion of a post-graduate training program is the next
+trained clinicians, and completion of a post-graduate training program is the next

 step in your journey towards advanced clinical practice.